The Snow Fell Three Graves Deep

 author: Allan Wolf

 In 1846, a group of emigrants bound for California face a choice: continue on their planned route or take a shortcut into the wilderness.
 Eighty-nine of them opt for the untested trail, a decision that plunges them into danger and desperation and, finally, the unthinkable.
-From extraordinary poet and novelist Allan Wolf comes a riveting retelling of the ill-fated journey of the Donner party across the Sierra Nevadas during the winter of 1846–1847.
-Brilliantly narrated by multiple voices, including world-weary, taunting, and all-knowing Hunger itself, this novel-in-verse examines a notorious chapter in history from various perspectives, among them caravan leaders George Donner and James Reed, Donner’s scholarly wife, two Miwok Indian guides, the Reed children, a sixteen-year-old orphan, and even a pair of oxen.
+From extraordinary poet and novelist Allan Wolf comes a riveting account of the ill-fated journey of the Donner party across the Sierra Nevadas during the winter of 1846–1847.
+Brilliantly narrated by multiple voices, including world-weary, taunting, and all-knowing Hunger itself, this novel-in-verse examines a notorious chapter in US history from various perspectives, among them caravan leaders George Donner and James Reed, Donner’s scholarly wife, two Miwok Indian guides, the Reed children, a sixteen-year-old orphan, and even a pair of oxen.
 Comprehensive back matter includes an author’s note, select character biographies, statistics, a time line of events, and more.
-Unprecedented in its detail and sweep, this haunting epic raises stirring questions about moral ambiguity, hope and resilience, and hunger of all kinds.
+Unprecedented in its detail and sweep, this haunting epic, a Los Angeles Times Book Prize Finalist, raises stirring questions about moral ambiguity, hope, resilience, and hunger of all kinds.